 Food Insecurity in Australia

-The Australian Government’s Roadmap for reducing food waste explains that each year, over seven million tonnes of food are wasted in Australia.
-At the same time, more than one in five Australians have experienced some form of food insecurity.
+The Australian Government’s Roadmap for reducing Australia's food waste by half by 2030, explains that, over seven million tonnes of food are wasted in Australia each year.
+Meanwhile, the Foodbank Hunger Report for 2024 reveals that low-income households continue to experience historically high levels of food insecurity.

 It is a common misconception that food insecurity is limited to vulnerable groups such as people affected by homelessness and the unemployed.
 In reality, food insecurity affects people of every age, both in cities and regional or remote areas.
 There are many reasons why people become food insecure.
 Low income, payment of rent, or bill shock can cause food insecurity for individuals whether they live alone, in a family or in a share-house.
 You may be surprised to know that food insecurity affects more people who are in some form of employment than those who have none.
-To learn more about food insecurity, read the Foodbank Hunger Report here.
+To learn more about food insecurity, read 'The Facts' on the Foodbank website

-How ALDI is working with food banks to support Australians facing food insecurity
+How ALDI is working with food rescue organisations to support Australians facing food insecurity

 As a major Australian retailer, ALDI is committed to reducing food insecurity and giving surplus food to those who need it most.